12 Best Automated Phishing Simulation Tools [2026 Guide]

 Why “Template Based” Phishing is Dead?

-In the past, running a phishing simulation meant selecting a “Reset Password” template from a library and sending it to everyone.
-In 2026, this is ineffective for two reasons:
+In the past, running a phishing simulation meant selecting a “Reset Password” template from a library and blasting it to everyone.
+In 2026, that approach fails for two reasons:

 Polymorphism: Real attackers use AI to change the wording, subject, and sender of every email.
-A static template does not prepare users for this variety.
+A static template doesn’t prepare users for that variety.

 Context: A generic “Package Delivery” email is easy to spot.
 An email referencing a specific LinkedIn post you made yesterday about a conference in Vegas is terrifyingly effective.